-Sell with a Story: Amethyst Uses & Benefits
+Sell With a Story: Amethyst Uses and Benefits

 Amethyst Uses | February’s Birthstone

 When we think about amethyst, its extraordinary color comes to mind.
 For February birthdays, that color is purple — a rich, sumptuous, radiant purple.
 A royal purple.

 From its earliest discovery, amethyst’s sumptuous shade has cast a spell, one that bewitches even today.
 Its gorgeous hue represents royalty, passion, daring, fashion, and dreaminess.

 Most amethyst came to Europe all the way from Brazil.
 It was scarce, very expensive, and considered a precious stone.
 At times, it was even more valuable than diamonds.
 Then in 1799, large amethyst deposits were found in Russia’s Ural Mountains, and amethyst’s price declined.
 Still, only the wealthy could afford it.